dalyr95/zoom/README.md

 # Zoom it!

-Fork off the brilliant https://github.com/anitasv/zoom
+Forked off the brilliant https://github.com/anitasv/zoom

 Due to a quick turn around, had to implement quickly some extra features;